yandex/django_replicated/README.md

         REPLICATED_DATABASE_SLAVES = ['slave1', 'slave2']

-    The 'default' database is always treated as master.
+    The 'default' database is by default treated as master.

+    OPTIONALLY, you can teach which databases are the masters, for master-master replication scenarios:

+        REPLICATED_DATABASE_MASTERS = ['default', 'master2']

 1. Configure a replication router: